Nsustain/nsustain.com/README.md

 ## 1. How to spin up a developmental server

-In this section, we're going to show you how to run a development server in the fastest way possible so that you can tinker with it as soon as possible ⚡
+This section shows you how to run a development server in the fastest way possible so that you can tinker with it as soon as possible ⚡